13 Must-See Famous Buildings in Chicago

 Flower-obsessed Chicagoans can now meander through four display houses.
 These houses display a variety of plant species while they contemplate their green peace.

-With over 300 landmarks and almost 60 historical districts, Chi-town is just bursting with iconic attractions, buildings, and monuments.
+With over 300 landmarks and almost 60 historical districts, Chi-town is just bursting with iconic Chicago buildings, attractions, and monuments.

-From the hallowed halls of Wrigley Field to the sizzling 360-degree views offered by Michigan Avenue, there are endless ways to embrace the architectural beauty, urbanity, and sophistication of the famous buildings during your visit to Chicago.
+From the hallowed halls of Wrigley Field to the sizzling 360-degree views offered by Michigan Avenue.
+There are endless ways to embrace the architectural beauty, urbanity, and sophistication of the famous Chicago buildings.

-What Famous Buildings in Chicago Did We Miss?
+What Famous Buildings of Chicago Did We Miss?